DreamTeamUoN/solar-car-dashboard/README.md

 - [STM32CubeIDE 1.7.0](https://www.st.com/en/development-tools/stm32cubeide.html#overview&secondary=st-get-software)

 ## Build Instructions
-1. Double click the [STM32F769I_DISCO.ioc](STM32F769I_DISCO.ioc) file to open STM32CubeMX, click Generate Code and then close the window.
+1. Double click the [solar-car-dashboard.ioc](solar-car-dashboard.ioc) file to open STM32CubeMX, click Generate Code and then close the window.
 2. Double click the [TouchFGX/solar-car-dashboard.touchgfx](TouchGFX/solar-car-dashboard.touchgfx) file to open TouchGFX Designer, then click Generate Code on the bottom right.
 3. Double click the [STM32CubeIDE/.project](STM32CubeIDE/.project) file to import the STM32CubeIDE project into your workspace, then click build.